 PLDs are often categorized into three major types: PALs (Programmable Array Logic, now obsolete), CPLDs (Complex PLDs) and FPGAs (Field-Programmable Gate Arrays).
 CPLDs have limited functionality and are often used as "glue logic."
 FP-GAs are more capable and can often replace ASICs.
 The different types of PLDs are described below.

-The two largest PLD companies are Xilinx and Altera2, each with about half of the market.
-Both are fabless.
+The two largest PLD companies are Xilinx and Intel, each with about half of the market.